huntdatacenter/docs/docs/patch-notes.md

 [[toc]]

-This page holds some of the descriptions on how we take care of HUNT Cloud's services.
-All with the aim of providing the best possible conditions for your scientific explorations.
+This page contains descriptions of updates to HUNT Cloud's services.
+All with the aim to provide the best possible conditions for your scientific explorations.

 ## Patch note 2.11.1